hi-covid-convo/hi-covid-convo.github.io/index.md

 You can view our Admin Home page [here](http://167.99.174.175/#/).
 Please note that in order to view this page you must be logged in as an admin user.
 You can use the defauls credentials from our previous exercises to log in and view this page.

 ## Statistics Page
 The admin user is then brought to the statistics page after clicking on the navigation bar link.
 This page will display statistics such as user feedback on how they liked the chatbot.
 We plan on having our application display this information by having the use fill out a form after they have finished using the chatbot, and using a table to display the amount of ratings each specific question has.
-This page is incomplete and is still in progress.

 <img src = "./images/milestone1/stats.png">
 You can view our Statistics page [here](http://167.99.174.175/#/statistics).
 Please note that in order to view this page you must be logged in as an admin user.